bparanj/crystal/programming/iac/docs/experiments/goss-tests.md

 - **Run Goss Validation**: Uses the `chdir` argument to switch to the directory containing `goss.yaml` before running the validation, ensuring Goss can find the test file.
 This is the correct approach to resolving the earlier issue.
 - **List Contents of Goss Test Directory**: This debugging task will list the contents of the Goss test directory, helping verify that the `goss.yaml` file is in the expected location before validation.
 - **Show Contents of Goss Test Directory**: Displays the output from listing the directory contents, which is useful for debugging.
-- **Show Goss Validation Results and Errors**: These tasks will output the results of the Goss validation, including any errors if the validation fails (`when: test_result.rc != 0`), which is essential for troubleshooting failed validations.
+- **Show Goss Validation Results and Errors**: These tasks will output the results of the Goss validation,  any errors if the validation fails (`when: test_result.rc != 0`), which is essential for troubleshooting failed validations.

 Overall, your playbook is well-structured for the task of deploying Goss to a remote system, running validations, and providing useful debug information in case of issues.
 Ensure the paths used in the playbook accurately reflect your project's directory structure, and adjust as necessary based on where the playbook is executed from within your project.